 Task 1 After training/practice on the Manual Alphabet (fingerspelling), Deafblind Manual Alphabet and Block Alphabet, teacher-assessor asks candidate to sit in a circle.
 Step 1 Teacher-assessor gives the first candidate a word from Task Sheet 1A.
 Candidate fingerspells this word to teacher-assessor.
 Teacher-assessor assesses this skill.
 Teacher-assessor does not give feedback on whether this was correct or not.
-For each candidate, teacher-assessor records decision ( Step 2 Repeat Step 1 for all candidates using Task Sheet 1A (fingerspelling).
+For each candidate, teacher-assessor records decision (□ / x) on CAR Form.
+Step 2 Repeat Step 1 for all candidates using Task Sheet 1A (fingerspelling).
 Column 2.
 Step 3 Repeat Steps 1 and 2 for all candidates using Task Sheet 1B (candidates demonstrate the Deafblind Manual).
-Step 4 Repeat Steps 1 and 2 for all candidates using Task Sheet 1C (candidates demonstrate the Block Alphabet).
-Column 4.
+Column 3.
+Step 4 Repeat Steps 1 and 2 for all candidates using Task Sheet 1C Column 4. (candidates demonstrate the Block Alphabet).

-clear speech - see page 5), teacher-assessor asks candidates to sit in a circle.
+Task 2 After training/practice on appropriate questions (which must include criteria for clear speech - see page 5), teacher-assessor asks candidates to sit in a circle.
 It would be preferable if the candidate order was not the same as in Task 1.
 Step 5 Teacher-assessor gives all candidates the list of appropriate questions provided in Task Sheet 2A.
 Teacher-assessor tells the first candidate to imagine they are about to meet a particular deaf or deafblind person (the teacher will select one from the list in Task Sheet 2B).
 Teacher-assessor asks the first candidate to select two of the questions from the list in Task Sheet 2A, and use clear speech to ask the questions.
 One question must be taken from the 'Environment' list, and one from the 'Communication' list.
 The questions can be asked in any order.
 There can be more than one right answer.
-Candidate chooses and asks two questions, as if they were addressing the deaf or deafblind person they have been given.
-Teacher-assessor assesses: a) the appropriateness of the two questions chosen for the deaf or deafblind person concerned (see Task Sheet 2B); and b) clear speech (decision is not recorded until Task 3) T 1 0 1 '. ' questions provided in Task Sheet 2A.
-Teacher-assessor tells the first candidate to imagine they are about to meet a particular deaf or deafblind person (the teacher will select one from the list in Task Sheet 2B).
-Teacher-assessor asks the first candidate to select two of the questions from the list in Task Sheet 2A, and use clear speech to ask the questions.
-One question must be taken from the 'Environment' list, and one from the 'Communication' list.
-The questions can be asked in any order.
-There can be more than one right answer.
-Candidate chooses and asks two questions, as if they were addressing the deaf or deafblind person they have been given.
+Candidate chooses and asks two questions, as if they were addressing the deaf or deafblind person they have beengiven.
 Teacher-assessor assesses: a) the appropriateness of the two questions chosen for the deaf or deafblind person concerned (see Task Sheet 2B); and b) clear speech (decision is not recorded until Task 3).
-Teacher-assessor does not give feedback on whether the candidate, teacher-assessor assesses: (Columns 6 and 7) - question numbers chosen and assessment decision for (a) only (/ x).
-Task 2 questions provided in Task Sheet 2A.
-Teacher-assessor tells the first candidate to imagine they are about to meet a particular deaf or deafblind person (the teacher will select one from the list in Task Sheet 2B).
-Teacher-assessor asks the first candidate to select two of the questions from the list in Task Sheet 2A, and use clear speech to ask the questions.
-One question must be taken from the 'Environment' list, and one from the 'Communication' list.
-The questions can be asked in any order.
-There can be more than one right answer.
-Candidate chooses and asks two questions, as if they were addressing the deaf or deafblind person they have been given.
-Teacher-assessor assesses: a) the appropriateness of the two questions chosen for the deaf or deafblind person concerned (see Task Sheet 2B); and b) clear speech (decision is not recorded until Task 3).
-Teacher-assessor does not give feedback on whether the candidate's questions were correct or not. candidate, teacherassessor records on CAR Form the code number of deaf/deafblind person selected from Task Sheet 2B (Column 5).
+Teacher-assessor does not give feedback on whether the candidate's questions were correct or not.
+For each candidate, teacherassessor records on CAR Form the code number of deaf/deafblind person selected from Task Sheet 2B (Column 5).
 For each candidate, teacherassessor records on CAR Form: (Columns 6 and 7) - question numbers chosen and assessment decision for (a) only (// x).
+Step 6 Repeat Step 5 for all candidates.
+As above.
+1